Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 To the west of Helvellyn is the Thilmere ribbon lake.
 A series of truncated spurs and hanging valleys are located along this U-shaped valley, moulded by a glacier.

+### Lake District Landforms

+Drumlins made of boufler clay have been deposited south of Kendal.

 ### Essay snippet: inter-related valley landforms [16 marks]